 Blood sports for all

-Because New Zealand had no land mammals (apart from bats), European settlers introduced game animals to populate what they saw as empty forests.
-From the 1850s to the early 1900s they brought in many species of deer, tahr, chamois and even moose, for recreational shooting.
+Because New Zealand had no native land mammals (apart from bats), European settlers introduced game animals to populate what they saw as empty forests.
+Between the 1850s and the early 1900s they brought in many species of deer, tahr, chamois, and even moose, for recreational shooting.

 In Great Britain, hunting was the preserve of the wealthy.
 At first, deer hunting in New Zealand was also rather exclusive – in the early 1900s there was a strict licensing system.
-But deer spread so quickly that soon anyone could hunt.
+But deer spread so quickly that soon anyone could hunt them.

 More than 250 red deer were imported in the 60 years from 1851.
 They originated in Britain, but most were brought from Victoria, Australia.

 Seven other deer species were liberated: wapiti, sika, sambar, rusa, axis, fallow and white-tailed deer.

 Most deer hunting in New Zealand is for red deer.
 This is the most widespread species, found in all three main islands.

 Fallow deer form localised herds in both the North and South islands.
 Sambar, rusa and sika occur only in the central North Island, and wapiti in Fiordland.
 White-tailed deer are found around Lake Wakatipu and on Stewart Island.
 The axis deer is no longer found in New Zealand.